Work with all formats

 - Identify dual EL/tangible format item numbers and flag them for deselection

-- Identify what EL item numbers need to be added to your selection profile using the List of Classes or DDM2.
+- Identify what EL item numbers need to be added to your selection profile using the List of Classes.

 - Inform other libraries that may be relying on your receipt and retention of particular titles of the change in formats.